FirelyTeam/firely-docs/mappingengine/featureslist/supportedfeatures.rst

 Metadata
 -------------
-Metadata can be added to a StrcutureMap based on a FHIR Mapping Language script by using a /// comment at the beginning of the file.
+Metadata can be added to a StructureMap based on a FHIR Mapping Language script by using a /// comment at the beginning of the file.
 It's possible to set:

 - StrcutureMap.title
 - StrcutureMap.version